 All modalities able to image brain parenchyma can be used to identify the features of this hydranencephaly including ultrasound (ante and post natal), MRI (ante and post natal) and CT.
 In all cases, the anatomical features are the same, although they are demonstrated to a variable degree according to the abilities of each modality.
-MRI is, as is usually the case, the gold standard.
+MRI is the gold standard.

-Typically there is essentially no remaining cortical tissue, with preserved thalami and posterior fossa.
+Essentially there is no remaining cortical tissue, with preserved thalami and posterior fossa.
 Often islands of residual tissue is seen typically at the occipital poles and orbitofrontal regions.
-The falx is usually present, and the hemicranium filled with fluid, in which choroid can often be identified.
+The falx is usually present, and the hemicranium is filled with fluid, in which choroid can often be identified.